10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

 Photo Tip:

-Pose against the wall with a wide-angle lens to capture the intricate artwork.
-Use vibrant clothing to pop against the colorful background.
+Stand against the wall with a wide-angle lens to capture the detailed artwork.
+Dress in bright clothing to stand out from a colorful background.

 5. Dancing House (Tančící dům)

-This modern architectural masterpiece stands out amidst Prague’s historic surroundings.
-Its unique curves make it an interesting and creative spot for photography.
+This contemporary architectural marvel rises in the historic context of Prague.
+Its distinctive curves make it an interesting and creative place for photography.

 Best Angle: